Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Categories of Quantum States for Bipartite Systems

 The \emph{separable} states are those whose preparation is described by the density operator

-where $\widehat{\rho }_{R}^{A}$ and $\widehat{\rho }_{R}^{B}$ are \emph{ possible} quantum states for sub-systems $A$ and $B$ respectively and $P_{R}$ is the probability that this \emph{particular pair} of sub-system states is prepared.
+where $\widehat{\rho}_{R}^{A}$ and $\widehat{\rho}_{R}^{B}$ are \emph{possible} quantum states for sub-systems $A$ and $B$ respectively and $P_{R}$ is the probability that this \emph{particular pair} of sub-system states is prepared.
 Each distinct pair is listed by $R$.
 This follows the preparation process for separable states described by Werner \cite{Werner89a}.
-Such quantum states are of the same form as what Werner \cite{Werner89a} referred to as\emph{\ uncorrelated states}, but which nowadays would be refered to as separable or \emph{non-entangled} states.
+Such quantum states are of the same form as what Werner \cite{Werner89a} referred to as \emph{uncorrelated states}, but which nowadays would be referred to as separable or \emph{non-entangled} states.
 The \emph{entangled} states are simply the quantum states that are \emph{not }separable.

-A detailed discussion of the significance of separable and entangled states, and tests for distinguishing these is given in many articles and textbooks (see for example \cite{Dalton16a}, \cite{Dalton16b}).
-Clearly a given quantum state is \emph{either} separable \emph{or} entangled - it cannot be both.
-Werner \cite{Werner89a} referred to the entangled states as\emph{\ EPR\thinspace correlated states}, but nowadays these would be refered to as entangled states.
+A detailed discussion of the significance of separable and entangled states, and tests for distinguishing these is given in many articles and textbooks (see for example \cite{Dalton16a,Dalton16b}).
+Clearly for each choice of sub-systems a given quantum state is \emph{either} separable \emph{or} entangled - it cannot be both.

-For the present we note that\emph{\ if} the quantum state is \emph{separable} then from (\ref{Eq.QuantumJointProb}) and (\ref{Eq.QuantSepState}) the joint probability $P(\alpha ,\beta |\Omega _{A},\Omega _{B},c)$ is given by
+For the present we note that \emph{if} the quantum state is \emph{separable} then from (\ref{Eq.QuantumJointProb}) and (\ref{Eq.QuantSepState}) the joint probability $P(\alpha,\beta|\Omega_{A},\Omega_{B},c)$ is given by

 where